jj230/jj230/sample-documentation/security-risk-assessment-report.md

----
-description: Created during Google's Cybersecurity Course based on fictional information
----

 # Security Risk Assessment Report

+Created during Google's Cybersecurity Course based on fictional information.
 Based on the vulnerability assessment report at the bottom of this page (not written by me), I selected three hardening tools/methods to implement to reduce vulnerabilities.

 | Part 1: Select up to three hardening tools and methods to implement            |
 | ------------------------------------------------------------------------------ |